churkin/eslint-config-devextreme/README.md

     'react/prop-types': ['error', { skipUndeclared: true }]
     ```

-  - Allow using props spreading in the temporary JSX components:
+  - Allow the use of props spreading in the temporary JSX components:

     ```javascript
     'react/jsx-props-no-spreading': 'off'